 After a few more hours of sanding, it’s time to paint the door.
 Don’t forget to prime the knots with a knotting solution!
-If you skip this step, the knots will eventually shine though the new paintwork.
+If you skip this step, the knots will eventually shine through the new paintwork.
 Annoyingly, we missed one or two when restoring our bathroom door.
 You can see them here.

 When painting a panelled door, you should start by painting the beading and then the panels.

 Then you can start to paint the rest of the door.
 Start with the horizontal areas and finish with the vertical ones.
 This way you should avoid brush marks.
-Remember to also finish on an upward brush stroke, as this will also minimise any brush marks.
+Remember to also finish on an upward brushstroke, as this will also minimise any brush marks.

 Let the paint completely dry and then sand the whole area with very fine sandpaper.
 We usually use 240 grit paper to do this.

 Using the same method as for the door, we stripped, sanded and painted the frame, too.
-As usual everything took longer than expected, but lucky for you, there’s no need to wait to see the result as here it is
+As usual, everything took longer than expected, but lucky for you, there’s no need to wait to see the result as here it is

 It makes such a huge difference to the whole feel of the room.

 The corner of the room seems so much brighter and the room now definitely has that finished feel.
 As usual here are our before and after pictures.

 We’re so happy to have finally restored the living room door and more importantly it was the last bit of building work that the room needed!

 Of course, we still need some more furniture and just general finishing touches, but the room itself is finished!
 Still can’t quite get over it!